Callisto95/Configs/Notes/Various.md

 Your user setting will take priority over the system defaults.

 KDE: If you have a shortcut to that application, it is required to remove and set it again.
 Otherwise the original application is started.
+This is also required if the `.desktop` file is modified.
+KDE keeps the old version.